Loading...

 Incorporate Fiber

-Opt for steel-cut or rolled oats instead of instant oats, as they are less processed and have a slower impact on blood sugar.
+Opt for steel-cut oats instead of instant oats, as they are less processed and take longer to digest, leading to a more gradual rise in glucose levels.

 healthspan-mbl